Part III: Adam and Eve’s Story

-“Me, too,” responded Darren and then thought, wandered away?
-No, not even.
+“Me, too,” said Darren and then thought, wandered away?
+Not even.
 Wandered, yes, but towards.
 The warmth may have left him, but the impact of the experience had not.
 He hoped it never would.
 He closed Katelyn’s door, got in himself and drove without hesitation making all the correct turns back onto the highway.
 Katelyn was quiet as was Darren.
 He thought of other experiences in his life that might come close to what he’d just experienced.
 He could think of none.
-He was fairly young the first time he saw migrating swans, and he was almost overcome by their beauty and power.
+He was young the first time he saw migrating swans, and he was almost overcome by their beauty and power.
 And the first time he and Katelyn made love was incredibly special.
 But neither experience was anywhere close to what had just happened to him.
 And he didn’t even really yet know what had happened.
-He realized Katelyn had just said something to him.
+He realized Katelyn had just said something.
 He was about to ask her to repeat it when he caught a couple of the words.
 They were from one of her favorite poems.
-He asked, “Say it all again, please?”
+“Say it all again, please?”

 Katelyn started again:

 “In Xanadu did Kubla Khan